danivideda/multisig-wallet-with-staking-capability/README.md

    ```
    <img src="img/staking_witness_regist.png" style="width:80%;">

-   The reason why we need witness with both the `payment.skey` and `stake.skey` is because we're performing certificate delegation + registration, and payment for the fees.
+   The reason why we need witness with both the `payment.skey` and `stake.skey` is because we're performing certificate delegation+registration, and payment for the fees.
 3. Sign the Transaction
    ```bash
    $ cardano-cli transaction assemble \